CHILDREN OF THE CORNMOVIE REVIEW

 The more I think about it, the less I want to know.
 The house is a wreck and it looks like no one has lived there for some time.
 Once it's made clear to Burt that there is no phone to be had, he hears a noise from upstairs.
 Does he say, "Sorry for intruding!"?

-That would get you shot in Tucson but maybe they roll different in Gatlin.
+That would get you shot in Arizona but maybe they roll different in Gatlin.

 In short order Burt and a VERY reluctant Vicky pretty much hand themselves over to the evil machinations of Isaac and Malachai on a silver platter.
 And when people have survival skills THIS bad, holy crap do you wanna see them die!